Things to know about making websites

 Breakpoint 3 min-width: 601px for style rules that apply to any screen width over 600 pixels.

-Just over a third of the visits to my websites are on a screen 1920 pixels wide and the rest on a screen width of 1152 pixels or less, right down to mobile phones.
+More than a third of the visits to my websites are on a screen 1920 pixels wide and the rest on a screen width of 1152 pixels or less, right down to mobile phones.